Improving hurricane forecasts

 Barb Calhoun, Director for Patient Advocacy Education and Outreach, shares how work at the Boler-Parseghian Center for Rare Diseases is advancing rare disease research and patient advocacy, offering hope to patients and families.

-University President Rev. Robert A. Dowd, C.S.C., and Rev. Canon Hugh R. Page Jr., vice president for institutional transformation and advisor to the president, discuss their shared commitment to creating a welcoming environment for all, and how faith informs their work in fostering a beloved community on campus and in the world.
+University President Rev. Robert A. Dowd, C.S.C., and Rev. Canon Hugh R. Page Jr., vice president for belonging, engagement, and mission and advisor to the president, join host Jenna Liberto to discuss their shared commitment to creating a welcoming environment for all.

 It’s a story so familiar to many that you may not even realize there’s more to be discovered.
 The Bible describes an event that led so-called wise men to Jesus.
 Scripture calls it a star, but what was it really?
 That’s the question Grant Mathews, director of the center for astrophysics at Notre Dame, set out to answer.
 He believes the Christmas star was actually a planetary alignment.
 He shares his research with us for this episode of Notre Dame Stories.